Day 3 of a Year Long Road Trip Along America’s Scenic Byways

-Best Parks to Visit in the Arkansas Ozarks
+Best Parks in the Arkansas Ozarks

 It’s tough to post on the road sometimes.
 Sadly, today I settled on the parking lot of McDonald’s as the nice lady at Mystic Caverns told me they have free wi-fi.
 It’s the busiest McDonald’s I have ever seen.
 At 3:30 in the afternoon, the two drive-thrus are going non-stop and a congregation of people are inside.